0:00 - What's the difference between folders and groups?

 - Only those with the link - Users will need a link to find and join this group.
 To get the link, use the "Add a Member" option from the group Members tab, and the link will be at the top:

-This is the complete list of our tutorials and guides for TechSmith Relay users and administrators.
+The complete list of tutorials and guides for TechSmith Relay users and administrators.

 Looking for TechSmith Relay (Self-Hosted) tutorials?
 We've got those, too.